 Winchester University Press (WUP) offers a growing number of titles in a wide variety of subjects.

-Our mission is to enhance research and spread knowledge through the publication of titles of high academic quality in the fields of the arts, education and the social sciences.
+Our mission is to enhance research and spread knowledge through the publication of titles of high academic quality in the fields of the arts, education, humanities and social sciences.
 WUP has a special interest in titles that relate to the literature, history and culture of the city of Winchester, the county of Hampshire and the region of Wessex.

 WUP is managed by a Management Board and two General Editors: